-What does 'queued email' mean and how to fix it
+What does "queued email" mean and how to fix it

-What does 'queued email' mean and how to fix it
+What does "queued email" mean and how to fix it

 If you've ever sent an email only to discover later it was stuck as "queued," you know what it's like to worry there's an issue with your inbox.
-A delay in sending or receiving a message can be caused by a benign issue you don't need to fret about to one that must be addressed to restore email deliverability.

 In this article, we'll explain what a queued email is, why it might be happening in your inbox, and how to address this issue and resume your regular email activities.